CSTR-Edinburgh/snickery/README.md

 script/train_simple.py
 ```

-These are simplified version of the scripts
+These are simplified version of the scripts:

 ```
 script/synth_halfphone.py